Smart Bomb (video game): Gameplay

 While working with these puzzles, special bonuses will pop up and can be collected if the player is fast enough.
 These power-ups include score bonuses and extra time for completing all the puzzles within the bomb.

 There are also special optional puzzles that can also be completed for bonuses.

 Reception

-Smart Bomb received generally negative reviews, with only a 45/100 from cumulative reviews on Metacritic and 49% for cumulative reviews on GameRankings.
-IGN states that the game is aimed at being as fast-paced and frantic as WarioWare, but is heavy with complex puzzles instead of quick brain-teasers.
-GameSpot notes several technical issues with the game sucha as the game's presentation and sluggish controls.
+The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
+IGN stated that the game was aimed at being as fast-paced and frantic as WarioWare, but heavy with complex puzzles instead of quick brain-teasers.
+GameSpot noted several technical issues with the game such as the game's presentation and sluggish controls.
+In Japan, where the game was ported for release under the game Baku-No (爆脳) on June 16, 2005, Famitsu gave it a score of two sixes and two sevens for a total of 26 out of 40.